Short prequel for 'Blade Runner 2049' links back to original

 Replicants aren't always to be trusted.
-After all, in director Ridley Scott's 1982 film "Blade Runner," it's up to Rick Deckard (Harrison Ford) to "retire" rogue Replicants who are hiding out in LA in 2019 after allegedly murdering humans in an off-world mining colony.
+After all, in director Ridley Scott's 1982 film "Blade Runner," Rick Deckard seeks to "retire" rogue Replicants who are hiding out in LA in 2019 after allegedly murdering humans in an off-world mining colony.

-In the upcoming sequel "Blade Runner 2049," a young blade runner Officer K (Ryan Gosling) discovers a long-buried secret that leads him on a quest to track down former blade runner, Deckard, who's been missing for 30 years.
+In the upcoming sequel "Blade Runner 2049," a young blade runner called Officer K (Ryan Gosling) discovers a long-buried secret that leads him on a quest to track down the former blade runner, who's been missing for 30 years.
+Harrison Ford plays Deckard in both the original and the sequel.

 But what happened in the years between 2019 and 2049?
-"Blade Runner 2049" director Denis Villeneuve hopes to clear up a few more mysteries by linking events between the two movies with three original short films to be released on YouTube.
+"Blade Runner 2049" director Denis Villeneuve hopes to clear up a few mysteries by linking events between the two movies with three original short films on YouTube.

 "I asked a couple of artists I respect to create three short stories that dramatize some key events that appear after 2019 when the first 'Blade Runner' takes place but before 'Blade Runner 2049,'" Villeneuve said in a video posted by Warner Bros. on Wednesday.

-The first short film "2036: Nexus Dawn" -- which runs under 6 minutes and is directed by Scott's son, Luke Scott -- features Niander Wallace (Jared Leto) who has created a new line of Replicants called Nexus 9, which he claims are an improvement on the Replicants from 2019.
+The first short film is "2036: Nexus Dawn," which runs under six minutes and is directed by Scott's son, Luke Scott.
+It features Niander Wallace (Jared Leto), who has created a new line of Replicants called Nexus 9, which he claims are an improvement on the Replicants from 2019.

 In the film, it's been 13 years since the prohibition on making Replicants and Wallace clearly wants the law repealed.
 "This is an angel and I made him," Wallace says of his new Replicant to a governing council that clearly has its own agenda.